Skip to Content Top

 • Living trust – This estate planning tool is used less frequently than it probably should be.
 Many individuals do not understand the benefits of having a living trust, which is a trust created, funded, and in existence during one’s lifetime.
 This is different than a contingent trust which is created under a last will and testament.
 A Southlake estate planning attorney can explain what this is and whether or not it would be beneficial in each case.

-Contact Justice Law Firm today at (817) 477-6756 to schedule a consultation with an estate planning lawyer.
+Contact Justice Law Firm, PC today at (817) 477-6756 to schedule a consultation with an estate planning lawyer.

 Putting Justice On Your Side